 ⭐ Get positive early reviews.
 “Good reviews” don’t just mean five-star reviews — they also include comments from reputable blogs, sites, or newspapers.
 If you’re wondering how you can buff up your book’s profile, check out our step-by-step guide on how to get book reviews.

 With good marketing, your lovingly crafted children’s book can touch the hearts of young readers anywhere.

-In the next post, we'll talk about how to find the right illustrator to make your children's book shine.
+In the next post, we'll talk about the cost of publishing a children's book.